gogins/csound-webserver-opcodes/README.md

 Csound, and optionally serve a Web page from the embedded Web server.
 That page can be embedded into the Csound orchestra code, or it can be a regular HTML file that refers to other resources.
 The opcodes will optionally run a standard external Web browser to open the served HTML page or other resources.
+This behaves more or less as though Csound had embedded within it a complete Web browser.

 The purpose of these opcodes is to enable the user to define user interfaces, generate scores, or control performances using JavaScript, and otherwise use